 Out of three churches designed for Glasgow by Thomson, St Vincent Street is the only survivor.
 Completed by Thomson and his brother George in 1859, the church was built on top of a large plinth and was designed to resemble a Greek revival style temple.
 The façade features six grand columns that support a full classical pediment.
 Inside, the gallery is supported by colourful Greek cast-iron columns.

 Upon the death of Alexander ‘Greek’ Thomson in 1875, a travelling scholarship was founded in his name and awarded every three years for the study of ancient classical architecture.

 In 1890, Charles Rennie Mackintosh was awarded this scholarship and embarked on a sketching tour of Europe.
 Over 140 years later, the scholarship is still active today.

 About the author:

-Abi Guthrie is a Technical Outreach and Education Trainee, working in the content team at the Engine Shed.
-She is from Dunblane and graduated in History at the University of Stirling in 2018.
-Abi is getting experience in creating engaging content about conservation.
+Abi Guthrie was a Technical Outreach and Education Trainee, working in the content team at the Engine Shed.
+Abi graduated in History at the University of Stirling in 2018.

 View all posts by Abi Guthrie